Caffeine Consumption

 Primal Primer 6 (Nutrition)

 Earliest records of caffeine consumption dates back over 5,000 years in China, where fortuitous leaves from a wild tree blew into an emperor’s boiling water, producing a revitalizing effect.
 In Ethiopia, a goat herder observed his flock becoming more energetic after eating coffee berries.
-Meanwhile, the Maya and Aztec steeped cacao beans in water, using them as offerings to the gods—and for themselves of course.
+Meanwhile, the Maya and Aztec steeped cacao beans in water, using them as stimulating offerings to the gods—and for themselves of course.

 Using Caffeine Vs. Caffeine Using You